Naval history of the Netherlands: 1850s till World War II

+On 5 July 1882 the HNLMS Adder sunk off the coast of Scheveningen, which resulted in the death of 64 people.
+It is the largest peacetime loss of the Royal Netherlands Navy.

 In the 1890s the navy again modernized with the construction of a series of protected cruisers and coastal defence ships.
 Since the country had become a kingdom, the Dutch navy was renamed the Royal Netherlands Navy in 1905.

 The 1910s saw the introduction of the first submarines.
 Just before World War I the navy had plans to acquire several dreadnought battleships but the war prevented these from ever being built.

+During the First World War there was strong support among naval officers to make greater use of conscripts within the navy.
 In 1917, the first airplanes were added to the navy.

 After the war the navy acquired several light cruisers, destroyers and submarines.
 Just before World War II the navy planned to acquire several battlecruisers but like the dreadnoughts these were never built due to the war.